hyma1806/technical-writing-samples/README.md

 # technical-writing-samples
+Hi!
 This is my technical writing portfolio.
+You can view my samples in the Wiki section of this repository.